Skip to main content

 Information provided by another organisation, If the response to a request will contain information provided by another organisation, the trust will ensure that it is clear to the applicant where this information has come from, so that they can, if they require, raise a request to the source organisation.

-In deciding whether to disclose information provided by another organisation in response to a request, the trust will apply the same process with regard to exemptions and will, if required, involve staff from the source organisation in discussions about possible exemptions.
+In deciding whether to disclose information provided by another organisation in response to a request, the trust will apply the same process with regard to exemptions and will, if required, involve employees from the source organisation in discussions about possible exemptions.

 If the response to a request is that the trust does not hold any relevant information, where it is known, the trust will direct the applicant to organisation(s) that may hold the information they seek.